mosip/documentation/docs/end-user-guide.md

 To download VC, there are three methods:

-* Downloading VC using the UIN/ VID feature
+* Downloading VC using the UIN / VID feature
 * Downloading VC using the Application ID feature
 * Download VC via eSignet

-**Downloading VC using UIN/ VID/ AID**
+**Downloading VC using UIN / VID / AID**

+To download MOSIP issued VC, using OTP method, user can directly provide UIN / VID and connect to the IDA.

-* On the home page, you will find a plus "+" symbol.
-Clicking on this symbol will display a list of issuers from which you can download VCs.
+* On the home page, there will be a plus "+" symbol that displays the list of issuers available to download VCs from.
-* Look for the issuer that offers the option to download via UIN and VID.
-Clicking on this option will present you with the option to download VC from AID and VID.
-* Fill in the required information in the text box according to your needs, and then click on the **Generate Card** button.
-* You will be prompted to enter an OTP on the next page, and once you do so, the download will begin automatically.
+* Select the issuer that states **Download <Issuer> Credentials via OTP**.
+* Enter the UIN / VID and enter the OTP sent to your registered email ID.
+* Download the VC.

 <figure><img src=".gitbook/assets/downloading VC in UIN.png" alt=""><figcaption></figcaption></figure>